testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 ## Add The TestFairy JIRA Add-on to your JIRA account

-The TEstFairy JIRA Add-on adds TestFairy videos to JIRA issues.
+The TestFairy JIRA Add-on adds TestFairy videos to JIRA issues.

 In order to install it please follow these steps: